kggreene/kggreene.github.io/README.md

-## Greene Strategy and Analytics

-### AI Strategy, Policy and Risk
-Advising government agencies and industry internationally on AI and AV strategy, policy and risk.

-[Potholes, Rats and Criminals: A Framework for AI Ethical Risk](https://datasmart.ash.harvard.edu/news/article/potholes-rats-and-criminals), Harvard Kennedy School Ash Center for Democratic Governance and Innovation

 ### Dragon Paint
 Expressive augmentation and GANs for generating style consistent cartoons characters and group variation from extremely small original data sets.